mint-key/talkie-buddy/README.md

-The screen shot of features are in Readme.pdf
+The screen shot of features are in README.pdf